minji338/git-rewrite-commits/hooks/README.md

 echo "Run 'git-rewrite-commits --max-commits 5' to apply"
 ```

-## Notes
+## Security Notes

+- Both hooks are **opt-in** - must be explicitly enabled via git config
+  - `git config hooks.preCommitPreview true` for preview hook
+  - `git config hooks.prepareCommitMsg true` for generation hook
+- .env files and secrets are **automatically redacted** before sending to AI providers
+- Use **Ollama** for local processing to avoid sending data to remote APIs
 - Hooks are **local** to each repository
-- They are **not** tracked by Git by default
-- Team members need to install them individually
+- Team members need to install and enable them individually
 - Always test hooks in a test repository first
-- Use `--dry-run` when testing new configurations